obrien-lab-psu/Failure-to-Form_Native_Entanglements/Simulations_of_Native_Entanglement_Misfolding/Rebuild_AllAtom_structures/README.md

 6. Mutated residues are removed and remodeled with the canonical sequence.
     CAUTION: should be used here as if there are extensive mutations that differ in physicochemical characteristics from the canonical residue then another PDB maybe a better choice than remodeling.
 If you wish to avoid rebuilding mutated residues change the variable *non_missing_mutant_residues_df* in [Get_PDBs.py](src/data/Get_PDBs.py) to include the MUTATION column in making the resid_mapping object.

 7. The missing and mutated residues are rebuilt using the [MODELLER](https://salilab.org/modeller/download_installation.html) which does require a free license to operate.
+To prevent non-realistic bonds between the rebuilt residues and the remainder of the protein (which remains fixed during the rebuilding processes) we include the residues on either side of the missing residues in the MODELLER template.
     NOTE: if you are rebuilding long sections of the protein such as with IDR tails then modeller may need a little help to prevent these rebuilt sections from threading gaps in the protein.
 See the *special_restraints* section of the *MyModel* class inside the *rebuild_missing_residues* function for examples on how to defined lowerbound distance restraints to prevent the rebuilt terminal tails from coming to close too the protein.

 8. Finally the [CATH](https://www.cathdb.info/) domain information is pulled from the [boundaries-seqreschopping](data/cath-domain-boundaries-seqreschopping.txt) and [domain-list](data/cath-domain-list.txt) files provided by the user and mapped to the fasta sequence.